barryclark/jekyll-now/_posts/2017-2-12-getting started with keybase.md

 ![my keybase verifications]({{site.baseurl}}/images/2017-2-12 getting started with keybase/keybase_verifies.jpg)

-The desktop app is nice, too - and the reccommended way of using Keybase.
+The desktop app is nice, too - and the recommended way of using Keybase.
 It includes (all encrypted) chat, filesharing, and verification using personal devices, to name a few

 One of the more cool features is the ability to message someone **not on Keybase yet** - below I've messaged my good friend [@ticarpi](https://www.twitter.com/ticarpi "@ticarpi on twitter").
 He hasn't signed up for Keybase yet - but messaging him (at his @ticarpi twitter handle) meant he's been automatically sent an invite, and verifiying he owns @ticarpi will unlock the message I've sent him.
 Very nifty!